 Introduction to the Airflow Celery Executor

-Airflow Celery is a task queue that helps users scale and integrates with other languages.
+Airflow Celery is a task queue that helps users scale and integrate with other languages.
 It comes with the tools and supports you need to run such a system in production.

 Executors in Airflow are the mechanism by which users can run the task instances.
 Airflow comes with various executors, but the most widely used among those is Airflow Celery Executor used for scaling out by distributing the workload to multiple Celery workers that can run on different machines.